Heinrich Barth: Early life and education

 Heinrich Barth was born in Hamburg on 16 February 1821.
 He was the third child of Johann Christoph Heinrich Barth and his wife Charlotte Karoline née Zadow.
 Johann had come from a relatively poor background but had built up a successful trading business.
 Both parents were orthodox Lutherans and they expected their children to conform to their strict ideas on morality and self-discipline.
 From the age of eleven Barth attended the prestigious high school, the Gelehrtenschule des Johanneums, in Hamburg.
 He was very studious but not popular with his classmates.
 He excelled at languages and taught himself some Arabic.
-Barth left school aged 18 in 1839 and immediately enrolled at the University of Berlin where he attended courses given by the geographer Karl Ritter, the classical scholar August Böckh and the historian Jakob Grimm.
-After his first year he interrupted his studies and went on a tour of Italy visiting Venice, Florence, Rome, Naples and Sicily, returning to Germany in the middle of May 1841.
-In the vacation of the following year he visited the Rhineland and Switzerland.
+Barth left school aged 18 in 1839 and immediately enrolled at the University of Berlin where he attended courses offered by the geographer Karl Ritter, the classical scholar and the historian Jakob Grimm.
+After his first year, he interrupted his studies and went on a tour of Italy visiting Venice, Florence, Rome, Naples and Sicily, returning to Germany in the middle of May 1841.
+In the vacation of the following year, he visited the Rhineland and Switzerland.
 He defended his doctoral thesis on the trade relations of ancient Corinth in July 1844.

-Visit to North Africa and the Near East
+Visit to North Africa

 Barth formed a plan to undertake a grand tour of north Africa and the Middle East which his father agreed to fund.
 He left his parents' home at the end of January 1845 and first visited London where he spent two months learning Arabic, visiting the British Museum and securing the protection of the British consuls for his trip.
-While in London he met the Prussian ambassador to Britain, Christian von Bunsen, who would later play an important role in his trip to central Africa.
+While in London, he met the Prussian ambassador to Britain, Christian von Bunsen, who would later play an important role in his trip to central Africa.
 He left London and travelled across France and Spain.
 On 7 August he caught a ferry from Gibraltar to Tangiers for his first visit to Africa.
 From Tangier, he made his way overland across North Africa.
 He also travelled through Egypt, ascending the Nile to Wadi Halfa and crossing the desert to the port of Berenice on the Red Sea.
 While in Egypt, he was attacked and wounded by robbers.
-Crossing the Sinai peninsula, he traversed Palestine, Syria, Asia Minor, Turkey and Greece, everywhere examining the remains of antiquity.
+Crossing the Sinai Peninsula, he traversed Palestine, Syria, Asia Minor, Turkey and Greece, everywhere examining the remains of antiquity.
 He returned to his parents' home in Hamburg on 27 December 1847 after a trip of almost three years.
 For a time he was engaged there as Privatdozent.
 He described some of his travels in the first volume of his book, Wanderungen durch die Küstenländer des Mittelmeeres, (Walks through the coastal states of the Mediterranean) which was published in 1849.
 The intended second volume never appeared.